terjanq/Flag-Capture/CSAW CTF Qualification Round 2019/buyify/README.md

 ....
 ```

-From reading the error, we can see that the library responsible for compiling that template is [handlebars].
-Quick research led me to a great article [Handlebars template injection and RCE in a Shopify app].
-Mentioned in there vulnerability was unfortunately patched but all the details, starting with the challenge name, clearly point to *bypassing* the fix.
+From reading through the error, we can see that the library responsible for compiling that template is [handlebars].
+Quick research led me to a great article [Handlebars template injection and RCE in a Shopify app] about a vulnerability in that library.
+The mentioned in there vulnerability was unfortunately patched but all the details, starting with the challenge name, clearly point to *bypassing* the fix.

-However, we could see the hint
+However, there was also a hint included

 > *HINT: Templates are a prototype for fun and also, don't worry, you don't need rce*

-so we most likely didn't need to search for another critical vulnerability in the library.
+that suggests that there is no need for searching for another critical vulnerability in the library.

 In the following sections, I will present a solution split into pieces that are required to understand the problem and omit all the wrong directions I took.